 Mary, Queen Of Scots 1542-1587

 Scottish kings is a not really an accurate term, as one of the most famous Scottish monarchs was Mary, Queen of Scots, born at Linlithgow Palace, into an unstable and factional Scotland.

-The place was so unstable, in fact that Mary, Queen of Scots was taken to Inchmahome Priory on the Lake of Menteith on the southern edge of The Trossachs for safety.
+The nation was so unstable, in fact that Mary, Queen of Scots was taken to Inchmahome Priory on the Lake of Menteith on the southern edge of The Trossachs for safety.

 Dumbarton Castle was her departure point for France, when she was aged 6 years.
 Educated in France, she returned to Scotland, already widowed, in 1561.